 Some babies born to women with symptoms of coronavirus in China have been born prematurely.
 It is unclear whether coronavirus caused early labour, or whether it was recommended that the baby was born early in order to preserve the mother’s health.

 The UK is conducting near-real-time surveillance (observation) of all women who develop COVID-19 during pregnancy and their new-born babies, through well-established systems already used by all maternity units.
 We will update our information if and as soon as there is any change in the evidence.

 Due to the huge demand on staff in hospitals antenatal classes won’t be running during the Covid-19 pandemic.

-Twins trust has moved its Antenatal classes to interactive online courses to make sure we can still support all our families during these difficult times, this and our webinars on Practical Preparing for Parenthood and Breastfeeding can be found on our website.
+Twins trust has now offers its Antenatal classes as webinar format to make sure we can still support all our families during these difficult times, this and our webinars on Practical Preparing for Parenthood and Breastfeeding can be found on our website.